Bogdan-Lyashenko/Under-the-hood-ReactJS/README.md

 # Under the hood: React
-<em> This repository contains an explanation of inner work of ReactJS.
+<em> This repository contains an explanation of inner work of React.
 In fact, I was debugging through the entire code base and put all the logic on visual block-schemes, analyzed them, summarized and explained main concepts and approaches.
 I've already finished with Stack version and now I work with the next, Fiber version.  </em>

 >> Read in the best format from [github-pages website](https://bogdan-lyashenko.github.io/Under-the-hood-ReactJS/).